-Spring in Taiwan runs from March to May and temperatures are usually a nice and comfortable 20-25°C. It’s a great time to visit the country and many people come to see the cherry and plum blossoms.
-With temperatures at such comfortable levels, it’s a good time for hiking and visiting the country’s national parks.
+Spring in Taiwan runs from March to May and temperatures are usually a nice and comfortable 20-25°C. It’s a great time to visit and many people come to see the cherry and plum blossoms.
+With temperatures at such comfortable levels, it’s a good time for hiking and visiting the island’s parks.

 There aren’t too many holidays during this season, however, you should try to avoid arriving at the beginning of April.
 The fifth of the month is Tomb Sweeping Day and many people take the opportunity to visit family graves, so public transport and the freeways are incredibly busy.

 With typhoon season on the horizon, the end of the season is usually quite wet so if you’re here in May, best bring a raincoat and an umbrella.

 Summer in Taiwan is both hot and humid.
 In fact, locals spend as much time out of the sun as possible during the hottest months of the year, preferring to go out in the evenings.
 Temperatures routinely top 30°C and although it’s quite hot, it’s also typhoon season so you can expect heavy downpours from time to time.